Skip to content

 Assign Report to Role

 Click on the “Update” button located at the bottom right of the page to save the changes.
-The role will now have assigned the selected report as home report, which will be displayed in the dashboard when a user with that role logs in.
+The role will now have the selected report assigned as the home report, which will be displayed on the dashboard when a user with that role logs in.

 • Use the filter input at the top of the Reports module to quickly find the report you are looking for.